TheLocehiliosan/yadm/yadm.md

        Links  are also created for directories named this way, as long as they have at least one yadm managed file within them (at the top level).

        yadm will automatically create these links by default.
-This can be dis- abled  using  the yadm.auto-alt configuration.
+This can be dis‐ abled  using  the yadm.auto-alt configuration.
 Even if disabled, links can be manually created by running yadm alt.